What is a good example of a conceptual framework?

 The main purpose of a conceptual framework is to improve the quality of a research study.
-A conceptual framework achieves this by identifying important information about the topic and providing a clear roadmap for researchers to study it.
+It does this by identifying important information about the topic and giving researchers a clear roadmap for studying it—improving the study in a few key ways.

 As they develop their conceptual framework, researchers often uncover information that can help them further refine their work.